apache/ozone/hadoop-hdds/docs/content/design/storage-class.md

 ```

-Bucket-level default storage-class can be overridden for ay key, but will be used as default.
+Bucket-level default storage-class can be overridden for any key, but will be used as default.

 ## [USER] Fine grained replication control when using S3 API